My Friend

 To Betsy’s dad’s den.

-To his ships and his pipe.
+To his ships and his pipes.

 And the sweet aroma.